DataBranner/Docstring_Page/README.md

 Python 3 program to prepare a Markdown page containing the names of all files, functions, classes, and methods and their Python docstrings.
 Such a page is suitable for immediate commital to a repository and display on GitHub.

+This is not intended to replace more elaborate documentation tools such as Sphinx, but to provide a quick way to summarize the contents of test suites for reporting purposes.

 Run as

     python docstring_page.py <directory>